 How I manage my work/life balance

 I don’t really!
 Although I always wanted a work life with blurred edges (retiring for me implies that working is awful and retirement is a reward for enduring years of misery), and event work means I have to remain flexible, I do need to make sure I don’t work 24/7 as I love working and can sometimes burn out.

-I don’t have any children so although I don’t need to do things at set times, I write better in the morning, I only reply to emails twice a day, I try to finish around 2pm every day and I also take Fridays off to work on my business whenever I can.
+I don’t have any children so although I don’t need to do things at set times, I write better in the morning and I also take Monday off to work on my business whenever I can.

 How I manage my clients and their expectations